microsoft/code-with-engineering-playbook/docs/UI-UX/README.md

 5. **Feedback Loops**:
    - Establishing regular design reviews (including product owners and end users) and feedback sessions.
-   - Encouraging iterative improvements based on user and stakeholder feedback.
+   - Encouraging iterative improvements on designs and UI/UX code implementation based on user and stakeholder feedback.

 6. **Metrics and KPIs**:
    - Defining key performance indicators (KPIs) to measure the effectiveness of design processes.
    - Using metrics to identify areas for improvement and track progress over time.
+   - __For long-term projects:__ Incorporate _A/B testing_ for better user experiences, and enhancements to the solution.

 ### Benefits of Design Ops for Software Engineers and Product Owners